cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 These deviations have both interoperability and security impacts.

-From an interoperatbility point of view, the use of a second format for the hybrid KEM decapsulation key (other than the shared seed) introduces the risk of incompatibilities in cases where a private key needs to be moved from one system to another.
+From an interoperability point of view, the use of a second format for the hybrid KEM decapsulation key (other than the shared seed) introduces the risk of incompatibilities in cases where a private key needs to be moved from one system to another.